I. DISCIPLINARY POLICY

 A. The Legal Committee shall meet by telephone (or, if more convenient, in person) to consider the information gathered by the staff.
 If the Legal Committee concludes that there is a reasonable basis to believe that there are grounds for discipline, staff shall issue a written notice to the individual under consideration about the allegations and about possible disciplinary actions which may be taken by the ABO.
 The notice shall inform the individual that he or she has the right, within 15 days, to submit a written response to the allegations and/or to request a hearing before the Legal Committee.
 The hearing shall be by telephone except as otherwise determined by the Committee.

-B. If it comes to the attention of the ABO that any individual has engaged in any conduct described in Section I, the Executive Secretary shall notify the President and shall cause the staff to make reasonable efforts to determine the facts of the matter.
+B. If it comes to the attention of the ABO that any individual has engaged in any conduct described in Section I, the Executive Director shall notify the President and shall cause the staff to make reasonable efforts to determine the facts of the matter.

 C. The President shall appoint a Legal Committee to consider the relevant information.
 The Committee shall consist of three current ABO Directors and one former director – none of whom has a personal or professional relationship with the individual under review or who otherwise has a conflict of interest.